Explore this Section

 Centre for Local History

 The Centre for Local History at Keele University is one of the longest-established research and teaching centres in the University.
-The University Certificate in Local History has been taught for over thirty-five years.
 The Centre also hosts the Victoria History of Staffordshire and several volumes of Shropshire, sponsors a lecture and seminar series and publishes original research on the history of the north-west Midlands in its own journal.
 The director of the Centre is Dr Andrew Sargent.

 Victoria County History